valoeghese/ECSE_LeaversDinner_2025/README.md

 Press Push Button 1 (GPIO 15) to play tetris.

 Blocks will fall from the sky in one of 4 shapes.
 You can move and rotate the block before it solifies upon touching the ground, or existing structure.
+If a complete line is created, the line will be removed and blocks above will fall down.
+The game will slowly get faster as the user clears more blocks.

 User Inputs in *Tetris* mode:
 - Push Button 1 (GPIO 15): Rotate block anticlockwise